qwaneu/qwaneu.github.io/_posts/2020-09-07-cargo-cults-and-angry-chaos-monkeys.md

 image: /attachments/blogposts/2020/202009-cargo-cult-plane.png
 ---

 A couple of days ago, Jamie Dobson and Simon Wardley did a back to back presentation on [Cargo Cults and mapping DevOps and serverless](https://www.youtube.com/watch?v=hlPEeDWHy34&feature=youtu.be).
 Great athmosphere in the virtual room.
 My son made a cameo apperance near the end.
-One can't strategists young enough. j
+One can't grow strategists young enough.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hlPEeDWHy34" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is a rich vein, it trigges a lot.
-So in the spirit of glorious [Dirt Roads](http://localhost:8082/2020/09/02/dimensional-planning.html), I'm going to limit myself to writing the things that resonated with me, amended with a few triggers.
+This is a rich vein, it triggers a lot.
+So in the spirit of glorious [Dirt Roads](http://localhost:8082/2020/09/02/dimensional-planning.html), I'm going to limit myself to writing the things that resonated with me, amended with a few connections it triggered.

 Jamie prepared the presentation with a [blog post about Cloud native and Wishful thinking, or how to avoid buying Coconut Headphones](https://blog.container-solutions.com/cloud-native-transformation-and-wishful-thinking).